KobeGrid/2020-Honda-Accord-Aftermarket-CarPlay-Dual-Screen-Build/README.md

  Confirm exact adapter model/firmware version
  Clean up wire routing (hide behind trim or along the console) Confirm wired vs wireless CarPlay pairing behavior

+Impressions So Far
+Working well: Clean home screen, both CarPlay and Android Auto supported on one device, factory screen stays fully usable at the same time
+Annoying: Cable management — the bundle of wires is currently just loose in the console area Would do differently: Probably route and hide the wiring before calling the install "done" Future Updates
+ Nail down exact adapter brand/model and link it here Add a wiring diagram once cable routing is finalized Note any firmware updates from the manufacturer Long-term reliability notes (does it stay connected, any lag, etc.)

+This is a personal build log, not a certified install guide — mileage may vary by trim/year, and any 12V/wiring work carries the usual risks.
+Log updated as the project evolves.